I2VControl: Disentangled and Unified Video Motion Synthesis Control: Related Work

 \subsection{Video Synthesis Controllability}

-With the development of video generation technology, some video control technologies have also been proposed recently.
-For camera control, MotionCtrl~\cite{wang2023motionctrl} and CamereCtrl~\cite{he2024cameractrl} employed an adaptive encoder for the extrinsic matrix of each frame to control the camera movement, and CamCo~\cite{xu2024camco} integrated an epipolar attention module to enforce the 3D-consistent constraints. \camerapapername~\cite{i2vcontrolcamera} proposed to control the camera movement with dense trajectory, where a motion strength controller is employed together for adjustive motion dynamic.
-There are several strategies for object motion control.
+With the development of video generation, some motion control technologies have also been proposed recently.
+For camera control, MotionCtrl~\cite{wang2023motionctrl} and CamereCtrl~\cite{he2024cameractrl} employed an adapter for the extrinsic matrix of each frame to control the camera movement, and \camerapapername~\cite{i2vcontrolcamera} proposed a motion strength controller for further adjustive motion dynamic.
 Boximator~\cite{boximator} and Direct-A-Video~\cite{yang2024direct} utilized the trajectory of the bounding box of the object to guide the object motion.
-DragNVWA~\cite{dragnuwa} employed some vector arrows to guide the object movement in the input image.
-DragAnything~\cite{wu2024draganything} further toke use of the explit segmentation infomation constructed by SAM~\cite{kirillov2023segany} to map the dragging arrow to correct pixel rigions.
-MOFA-Video~\cite{niu2024mofa} employed a sparse-to-dense strategy to convert the user input dragging arrows into dense flow and thus control the video generation process.
-Some polular video generation tools, such as Gen-2~\cite{gen2}, and Kling~\cite{kling} also involved the above functions.
-In this work, we propose to unify these functions in one single framework, for completely disentagled control.
+DragNVWA~\cite{dragnuwa}, DragAnything~\cite{wu2024draganything}, MOFA-Video~\cite{niu2024mofa} utilized sparse control points to guide object motion.
+Motion brush functionality enables users to drive motion in specific regions via a provided mask, with a scalar motion strength value, which is supported in works like Motion-I2V~\cite{shi2024motion} and Gen-2~\cite{gen2}.
+We propose to unify multiple types in one single framework.